 For example, suppose you transfer a directory "foo" containing a file "file", but "foo" is a symlink to directory "bar" on the receiver.
 Without --keep-dirlinks, the receiver deletes symlink "foo", recreates it as a directory, and receives the file into the new directory.
 With --keep-dirlinks, the receiver keeps the symlink and "file" ends up in "bar".

 One note of caution: if you use --keep-dirlinks, you must trust all the symlinks in the copy.
 If it's possible for an untrusted user to create a symlink to any directory, the user could then (on a subsequent copy) replace the symlink with a real directory and affect the content of whatever directory the symlink references.
 For backup copies, you are better off using something like a bind mount instead of a symlink to modify your receiving hierarchy.

 See also --copy-dirlinks for an analogous option for the sending side.

 This tells rsync to look for hard-linked files in the source and link together the corresponding files on the destination.
 Without this option, hard-linked files in the source are treated as though they were separate files.

 This option does NOT necessarily ensure that the pattern of hard links on the destination exactly matches that on the source.
 Cases in which the destination may end up with extra hard links include the following:

 - If the destination contains extraneous hard-links (more linking than what is present in the source file list), the copying algorithm will not break them explicitly.
-However, if one or more of the paths have content differences, the normal file-update process will break those extra links (unless you are using the --inplace option).
+However, if one or more of the paths have content differences, the normal file-update process breaks those extra links (unless you are using the --inplace option).

 This option causes the receiving rsync to set the destination permissions to be the same as the source permissions.
-(See also the --chmod option for a way to modify what rsync considers to be the source permissions.)
+See also the --chmod option for a way to modify what rsync considers to be the source permissions.